Ouster & Dispossession in Adverse Possession

 • 2.
 Dispossession of true owner is an important factor to attract Adverse Possession.

 • 3.
-‘Dispossession’ implies ouster itself.
+‘Dispossession’ implies ouster.
 However, (i) the quality of evidence expected as to ‘dispossession’ in cases of adverse possession against a co-owner, or in case of a permissive-possession, stands on a ‘higher footing’; and (ii) this is particularly discerned as ‘ouster‘.

 • Under the old Limitation Act of 1908 –